 12. Exploring the cenotes in Mexico with my friend Jen

-A few months ago, I traveled to Merida, Mexico to visit my friend Jen who happened to be staying there for a couple of months.
-We had a great time, but the highlight (besides getting to spend some quality girl-time with her) was when we explored a few cenotes (basically underground pools in limestone).
+A few months ago, I traveled to Merida, Mexico to visit my friend Jen who was staying there for a couple of months.
+The highlight (besides getting to spend some quality girl-time with her) was exploring a few cenotes (basically underground pools in limestone).

 The trip itself was an adventure — we took a bus to the middle of nowhere, then in broken Spanish, secured a thrilling ride on a tuk-tuk to a location where we then hopped on a cart pulled by a horse along a track even further into the middle of nowhere, where we finally stopped at a small hole in the ground and were told to climb down a rickety ladder to the bottom.
 Ummm… isn’t this how horror stories begin? (“It puts the lotion in the basket…”)

 But what awaited us was AMAZING!
-After the first one, we went to 3 more, each one completely different than the one before, and swam in each one.
+We visited 3 more, each one completely different than the one before.
+We swam in each one.
 It was terrifying and completely magical.
 Definitely one of my favorite things I’ve ever done!

 13. My surprise birthday weekend in Lake Atitlan